laravel/docs/valet.md

 ### Isolating Sites

-By default, Valet uses your machines global PHP version to serve your projects.
+By default, Valet uses your global PHP version to serve your projects.
 However, if you wish to support multiple PHP versions for multiple projects, you may use the `isolate` command.
 This command configures Valet to use the specified PHP version for the current working directory.
-For example, if your machines global PHP version is 8.1 and have a project running on PHP 8.0, you should run the following command to serve it using PHP 8.0:
+For example, if your global PHP version is 8.1 and have a project running on PHP 8.0, you should run the following command to serve it using PHP 8.0:

 ```shell
 valet isolate php@8.0